 Availability: Nationwide

-What Clever offers: Clever aims to offer lower commission rates without sacrificing service or customer experience.
+What Clever offers: Clever Real Estate aims to offer lower commission rates without sacrificing service or customer experience.
 You start with a short quiz, which helps match you with a group of vetted agents in your market.
 You can then choose the best fit from that group to sell your house.

 What actual customers are saying online: Reviews for Clever Real Estate are overwhelmingly positive, with users praising the quality of service and the agents' experience.
 A few customers complain about poor service or rude agents, but they’re a very small minority.[1]